mongodb-industry-solutions/retail-unified-commerce/README.md

 | **MongoDB Atlas** | Core operational data layer with 3 collections: `products`, `inventory`, and `stores`.
 Stores text and image embeddings used for semantic and image-based search.• Each product embeds a store-level inventorySummary.
 One Atlas Trigger listens for key inventory changes and syncs product documents.
 A second scheduled trigger simulates daily inventory updates to maintain realism and consistency. |
 | **Embeddings & AI Integration** | Embeddings were generated using **Voyage AI** and stored in MongoDB.
 The same model is used for query embedding generation to ensure consistency.
 The architecture also supports swapping in alternative providers. |

-👉 This README guides deployment of the full experience.
 👉 For technical deep dives, see the [Frontend README](./frontend/README.md) and [Advanced Search Microservice README](./backend/advanced-search-ms/README.md).

 🗒️ _Tip_: Check the [ADR documentaion](./docs/adr/) folder for architectural rationales and design choices.